dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 **Description**: Provides a description of the functional requirement.

 ### Contributing and Stay in touch
-Here I describe the channels which anyone can use
+Here I describe the channels which anyone can use to help me in developing and how to contribute.

-# Definitions, Acronyms, Abbreviations
+### Definitions, Acronyms, Abbreviations

 | # | Abbreviation or Acronym | Definition     |
 | - | ------------------------|:--------------:|